patrickbucher/daily-haskell/diary.md

+# Day 18 (Mo, 2025-08-25)

+I worked through the initial version of the countdown problem, but I didn't have time for the optimizations yet, and neither for the exercises.

 # Day 17 (Su, 2025-08-24)

 I worked through the exercises of chapter 8.
 Especially the last one was quite hard, so I looked up a solution from earlier.
 It's exactly the initial idea that I had: dumb but effective.
 Anyway, onwards to chaper 9 (tomorrow)!